 Info About Revision Eye Lift in New York, NY

-Unsatisfactory results following blepharoplasty or eyelid lift surgery require very specialized surgical techniques.
+Unsatisfactory results following blepharoplasty or eyelid lift surgery require specialized surgical techniques.
 Doctor Jacono has extensive background and training in reconstructive eyelid surgery and specializes in revision blepharoplasty (eye lift).
 The delicate tissues of the eyelid are notoriously unforgiving in their response to overzealous surgery and revision blepharoplasty must be precise and delicate.

 BLEPHAROPLASTY REVISION – ECTROPION REPAIR – PTOSIS REPAIR

 While many flaws may resolve with time (3-6 months or more), more resistant difficulties may sometimes require further revision blepharoplasty surgery.
-There are too different types of revision eyelid surgery.
-One is to perform revision blepharoplasty for under correction where extra eyelid skin and bags are left behind, and the other is to perform revision eyelid lift surgery when too much skin and fat was removed creating an unnatural look where the eyes look sunken and change shape.
+There are two different types of revision eyelid surgery.
+One is to perform revision blepharoplasty for under correction where extra eyelid skin and bags are left behind, and the other is to perform revision eyelid lift surgery when too much skin and fat are removed creating an unnatural look where the eyes look sunken and change shape.